 With the critical success he experienced throughout his career, he still did not have any blockbuster films.
-Cut to 2008, this all changed.
+Cut to 2008, and this all changed.
 Downey Jr. starred in two critically and commercially successful films, Iron Man and Tropic Thunder.

 John Favreau, director of Iron Man insisted on having Downey Jr. play the role.
 As he wanted him to be like Johnny Depp is to the Pirates of the Caribbean series: a lead actor who could carry a whole franchise.
 For this, he had to gain more than 20 pounds of muscle in five months to look the part.

-Iron Man gained a lot of popularity, finally cementing him as the face of MCU after the success of The Avengers.
+Iron Man gained a lot of popularity, finally cementing him as the face of the MCU after the success of The Avengers.

 The first role he accepted after Iron Man was the title character in Guy Ritchie’s Sherlock Holmes.
 It ended up being the 8th highest-grossing film of 2009.